niko17x/bluedit/NOTES.md

 • If user is not valid, render a modal that tells user "you must be signed in first in order to post.".
 [*] : Add the actual username to the post that is being created instead of the demo username.
 • Bug => The username is only attached to the first post created.
 If creating another post with the same user/username, the username is just an empty string.
-[] : Clicking on a post takes user to post page.
+[*] : Clicking on a post takes user to post page.
 • User click on a post and is taken to the corresponding page with that specific post.
 • Use the post id for unique page identifier.
-[] : Allow post to be deleted by the author.
+[*] : Allow post to be deleted by the author.
+• Add a trash can to symbolize option delete post if author is signed in.
+[] : Deleting a post by the author should re-route the page to the homepage.
+• Display "Post has been deleted" message after post deletion => re-route homepage.

 ### Todo (after 90% completion):

 [] : Use Firebase cloud functions to automatically delete/remove users/accounts when deleted.
 [] : Handle the multiple replications of console logs during page initiation.
+[] : Every time component renders, 'isAuthorLoggedIn' is invoked potentially making it expensive.
+Given that you've already fetched the post with 'showPost', you could also determine if the author is logged in outside of the function and store that as a constant in 'DisplayedDetailedPost.jsx'.
+[] : Move the modal functions to its own separate file from the App.jsx file.